 From there I fired up my iWalk Cornwall app and began my walk.

 The app is fantastic.
-Even will little to no signal it keep you on track.
+Even will little to no signal it keeps you on track.
 Each time there is a new direction it will vibrate to alert you.

 The directions are great and easy to follow.